FAQs have been broken down by Newborn Sessions and General Information.

 What is your current turn-around time with edits?

 Approximately 1-2 weeks.
 During peak seasons (late summer & fall) edits may take longer.
-I typically will email you when I am wrapping up your gallery to schedule your ordering appointment.
-I can usually get you back in within a few days.

 What if I need to cancel my session, do I get a refund?